 Plan the centerpiece/table décor

-I have a Pinterest Board filled with drool-worthy Christmas tablescapes (Are you following me on Pinterest?).
+I have a Pinterest Board filled with drool-worthy Christmas tablescapes.
 My son (the only child) is not interested in all the little details like place cards and napkin folds.
-So I choose not to drive myself crazy with a meticulous décor scheme?
+Are your kids interested?
+Probably not, UNLESS it’s really kid-friendly.
+So why drive yourself crazy with a meticulous décor scheme?
 Strive to make it pretty to satisfy your creativity, but don’t stress over details no one truly cares about.
 Now, instead of coming up with an elaborate décor plan, I take it easy.

 Free Printable Holiday Planning Worksheets